flonadb/flonadb/README.md

     # You might have to change the server jar name below to match that of the downloaded file
     java -cp flona-server-1.2.0.jar -Dloader.main=$MAIN_CLASS $SPRING_LAUNCHER
     ```
-   This is just a way to run a Spring boot application, on the first line we tell Spring Boot where to load extra jars
+   This is just a way to run a Spring boot application, we export an environment variable `LOADER_PATH` with a value of
-   which in our case will be the JDBC drivers for the target database systems.
-Be sure to replace
+   `drivers` which is the path to directory we saw earlier where to load extra jars which in our case will be the JDBC drivers for the
+   target database systems.
+We also define another environment variable `FLONA_FILE_DB_CFG_LOCATION` with a value of
+   `db.properties` which is the path to the `File Database Proxy` file we looked at in **Step 4**.

-   `flona-server-1.2.0.jar` with the actual name of the server jar file you downloaded in **Step 3**.
+   **Note** Remember to replace `flona-server-1.2.0.jar` with the actual name of the server jar file you downloaded in

-   **Note** that we also export an environment variable with its value set to the location of the `File Database Proxy`
-   we looked at in **Step 4**.
+   **Step 2**.
 9. Start the server application by navigating to the installation directory from the terminal and run the `flona.sh`
    script we looked at in **Step 8**, you can stop the server by pressing Ctrl+C for the unix users.